Open for Business: Afri-Starr is newest barbershop in Frederick

 Manu also said he has been sanitizing his shears and other tools and the chair in between every customer, and requires everyone to wear masks.

-The shop is open from 9 a.m. to 7 p.m. daily, and is currently open from 11 a.m. to 5 p.m. on Sundays.
+The shop is open from 9 a.m. to 7 p.m. daily, with the exception of Sunday, when it’s open from 11 a.m. until 5 p.m.
 Manu said Sunday service will most likely end once his church services can start back up after the COVID-19 pandemic winds down.

 Manu is proud of himself for getting the business up and running, even though the process took longer than expected.